awooff/kae.si/site/notes/Crystal.md

 ---
 title: Crystal Programming Language
-description: Crystal is a statically-typed general purpose ruby-family 0language for the modern age
+description: Crystal is a statically-typed general purpose ruby-family language for the modern age
 date: 2022-09-06
 tags: 'dev'
 ---

-Crystal he1avily utilises the famously clean & pragmatic syntax of Ruby, extended with a strict static type system, simplying & improving the experience of OOP in the ruby paradigm.
+Crystal heavily utilises the famously clean & pragmatic syntax of Ruby, extended with a strict static type system, simplying & improving the experience of OOP in the ruby paradigm.[^1]

 Much like rust, it has a fair amount of type safety built-in; the common case of the billion dollar mistake is simply not possible within the language due to null reference checking embedded into the compiler, as all types can be checked for being nil-able.